chalmerlowe/intro_to_sprinting/README.md

 It helps if a beginner knows:

-* The basics of using the command line (commands to change directories, list files, etc)
+* The basics of using the command line (commands to change directories, list files, etc).

+For help with the above, see the [Student Preparation instructions](https://github.com/chalmerlowe/intro_to_sprinting/blob/master/class_materials/prereq_student.md)

 Beginners will NOT need to have in depth knowledge on the following: